as641651/Faster-RCNN-Torch/README.md

 ```

 ### Performance
-The mAP on Pascal VOC 2007 test set for the pre-trained Faster-RCNN VGG16 model (i.e, trained for 100K iteration with py-faster-rcnn achieveing 70%) in torch is 69.1%.
+The mAP on Pascal VOC 2007 test set for the pre-trained Faster-RCNN VGG16 model (i.e, trained for 100K iteration with py-faster-rcnn achieveing 69.1%) in torch is 68.2%.

 To run only the evaluation of caffe trained faster-rcnn VGG16 model (make sure that the torch compatable Faster-RCNN VGG16 model is available)
 ```bash
 th run.lua -init_rpn -eval
 ```
+The performance metrics used are described [here](https://github.com/as641651/Faster-RCNN-Torch/tree/master/eval).
 Training or further finetuning caffe models in torch currently does not improve this performance.